Houston riot of 1917: Precipitating causes

 Almost from their arrival, the presence of black soldiers in strictly-segregated Houston raised tensions.
-Jim Crow laws were in place, and the soldiers were forced to contend with segregated accommodations including drinking facilities at the construction site.
-Prior to the riot, the soldiers were involved in a number of "clashes" with members of the Houston Police Department (HPD), several of which resulted in the soldiers sustaining injuries after being beaten and attacked.
+Jim Crow laws were in place, and the soldiers were forced to contend with segregated accommodations, including drinking facilities at the construction site, and repeated racist taunts.
+Prior to the riot, the soldiers were involved in a number of "clashes" with members of the all-white Houston Police Department (HPD).
+In several of these incidents, the police assaulted the soldiers, leaving them with lasting injuries.

-Around noon August 23, 1917, Lee Sparks and Rufus Daniels, two HPD officers, disrupted a gathering on a street corner in Houston's predominantly-black San Felipe district by firing warning shots.
+Around noon of August 23, 1917, Lee Sparks and Rufus Daniels, two HPD officers, disrupted a gathering on a street corner in Houston's predominantly black San Felipe district by firing warning shots.
+This had been a black community since after the Civil War.
 Sparks, pursuing those who fled the gunshots, burst into the home of a local woman named Sara Travers.
-He did not find any of the citizens he was chasing.
-Refusing to believe Travers' protestations that she had no knowledge of their whereabouts, Sparks dragged her outside of her house and arrested her.
+He did not find anyone he was chasing.
+Refusing to believe Travers's protestations that she had no knowledge of their whereabouts, Sparks dragged her outside of her house, not even allowing her to put on shoes, and arrested her.

 As Sparks and Daniels called in the arrest from a patrol box, they were approached by Private Alonzo Edwards.
 Edwards offered to take custody of Travers, but instead was pistol-whipped repeatedly by Sparks and then arrested himself.
 Later that afternoon, Corporal Charles Baltimore approached Sparks and Daniels to inquire about the status of Edwards.
 Sparks struck Baltimore with his pistol and fired three shots at him as he fled into a nearby home.
 Sparks and Daniels pursued Baltimore, eventually finding him under a bed.
 They pulled him out, beat him, and placed him under arrest.

-Rumor reached Camp Logan that Baltimore had been shot and killed.
-The soldiers immediately began meeting in small groups to vent their anger and eventually a plot their retaliation by initiating a battle with the HPD.
+Rumor reached Camp Logan that police had shot and killed Baltimore.
+The soldiers immediately began meeting in small groups to vent their anger and eventually plot their defense against HPD.
 An officer from the 24th Infantry Regiment retrieved the injured Baltimore from the police station, which seemed to calm the soldiers for the moment.